FTX founder Sam Bankman-Fried jailed; judge says crypto mogul tampered with witnesses

 They said prosecutors were trying to get their client locked up by offering evidence consisting of "innuendo, speculation, and scant facts."

-Since prosecutors made their detention request, Kaplan has imposed a gag order barring public comments by people participating in the trial, including Bankman-Fried.
+Since prosecutors made their detention request, Kaplan had imposed a gag order barring public comments by people participating in the trial, including Bankman-Fried.

 David McCraw, a lawyer for the Times, had written to the judge, noting the First Amendment implications of any blanket gag order, as well as public interest in Ellison and her cryptocurrency trading firm.

-Ellison confessed to a central role in a scheme defrauding investors of billions of dollars that went undetected, McGraw said.
+Ellison confessed to a central role in a scheme defrauding investors of billions of dollars that went undetected, McCraw said.

 for more features.